Restaurants in Quezon City (Eat)

 Soru Izakaya

-The term “Izakaya” in Japan is known as a bar where you can chill after a tiring day.
-While Soru Izakaya brings the culture here in the Philippines, they added a twist by blending in the traditional and the contemporary to meet the foodies interests.
+The term “Izakaya” in Japan refers to a bar where people can unwind after a tiring day.
+While Soru Izakaya brings this culture to the Philippines, they add a twist by blending traditional and contemporary styles to suit foodies’ interests.

 Located at Maginhawa Street.